ykoh2-appdev/bootstrap-levels/app/views/instructions/favorite_components.md

 - [Cheatsheet](https://getbootstrap.com/docs/5.2/examples/cheatsheet/): many of Bootstrap's components all one one page for quick perusal.
 - [Examples](https://getbootstrap.com/docs/5.2/examples/): Examples of how to use components.

+---

-When you're ready, let's move on and talk about layout.
+When you're ready, let's [move on and talk about layout](/instructions/layout).